grafana/faro/docs/faro-performance-instrumentation/README.md

 ## Getting started

-Performance Instrumentation is enabled by default and can be disabled if it not needed to reduce your usage and billing.
+Performance Instrumentation is enabled by default and can be disabled if it not needed.

 To disable Performance Instrumentation set `enablePerformanceInstrumentation` to false when initializing Faro: